 3 Give your stomach a rest: Your Stomach Needs a Break

-Now, if you go down to the bottom of Madsen’s comments he makes the statement of “I hope this is just some fad”.
+Now, if you go down to the bottom of Mattson’s comments he makes the statement of “I hope it’s not a fad”.
 So, really, he’s saying yeah it looks like it can have some benefits but we really don’t know enough about it long term.

 What I’ve seen long term is it will go really really well for a first few months, maybe six months and then it starts to create problems as just like any other restrictive diet taking that weight back.